Our use of cookies

 Before deciding whether to defer their child’s entry to school, parents should visit their preferred school(s) to clarify how they cater for the youngest children in reception and how the needs of these children are met as they move up through the school.

-Admission outside of the normal age group
+Admission outside the normal age group

-Parents may wish to apply for their child’s admission to school outside of their normal age group.
-In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside of their normal age group to reception rather than Year 1.
+Parents may wish to apply for their child’s admission to school outside their normal age group.
+In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside their normal age group to reception rather than Year 1.

-Any such parents will need to make an application alongside children applying at the normal age explaining why they consider it to be in the child’s best interest to be admitted outside of their normal age, this may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
-A decision as to whether this is agreed will be made by the local authority.
+Any such parents will need to make an application alongside children applying at the normal age explaining why they consider it to be in the child’s best interest to be admitted outside their normal age, this may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+A decision whether this is agreed will be made by the local authority.
 They will take into account the circumstances of the case including the parent’s views and information provided; information about the child’s academic, social, and emotional development; where relevant, their medical history and the views of any medical professionals; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely as well as views of the headteacher of the community or voluntary controlled school concerned.

 Parents do not have the right to insist that their child is admitted to a particular year group.